HectorVurchio/DataStructures/README.md

 # DataStructures
-Here I deposite some excercises about data structures
+Here I've deposited some excercises about data structures